urbitassociates/api-examples/php/README.md

 ## Running the app on your machine
 1. Install dependencies `php composer.phar install`
 2. Start with `cd src && php index.php`

-## Running the app with Docker
-1. `docker build --target runner -t urb-it-php-demo .`
-2. `docker run -v $(pwd)/output:/app/output -it --rm --name running-urb-it-php-demo urb-it-php-demo`
-   - Feel free to change the output folder to your liking

 ## Sample output
 ```